niftools/blender_niftools_addon/docs/user/features/geometry/geometry.rst

 .. _geometry-doubleside:

-Double Sided Mesh
+Double-Sided Mesh
 -----------------

 * Each triangle is composed of 3 vertices, edges and a face.
-* To decide which way the face is pointing a vector(normal), perpendecular to the face is used.
+* To decide which way the face is pointing a vector(normal), perpendicular to the face is used.
 * This normal vector can be flipped to either side of the triangle; a common source for triangles appearing to not render.

 Sometimes you want to allow the mesh to ignore the normal and render both sides, eg a cloak.